ruby-amqp/march_hare/README.md

 # What is Hot Bunnies

 Hot Bunnies is an idiomatic, fast and well-maintained (J)Ruby DSL on top of the [RabbitMQ Java client](http://www.rabbitmq.com/api-guide.html).
-It strives to combine storng parts of the Java client with over 3 years of [Ruby amqp gem](https://github.com/ruby-amqp/amqp) development experience.
+It strives to combine strong parts of the Java client with over 3 years of [Ruby amqp gem](https://github.com/ruby-amqp/amqp) development experience.

 ## Why Hot Bunnies